cees-elzinga/script.xbmc.hue.ambilight/README.md

 ### Ambilight mode

 Turn your Philips Hue lights in a room-sized ambilight.
 No external libraries are required.
-Just install the add-on, and use the built-in "bridge discovery" to discover your bridge and register an account.
+Just install the add-on, and use the built-in "bridge discovery" to discover your bridge and register the XBMC player.

 Installation
 ------------